-There are many vascular-related events that present to the emergency department ranging from high blood pressure to dissection of major vessels.
+There are many vascular-related events that present to the emergency department ranging from vasculitides to high blood pressure and dissection of major vessels.
 Examples of these events are listed here:

 - Hypertensive EMERGENCY is an acute elevation of blood pressure (≥180/120 mmHg) associated with end organ damage, specifically, acute effects on the brain, heart, aorta, kidneys, and/or eyes.